MMarsland/UselessBoxes/README.md

 2. Change Useless_Boxes.ino to Useless_Boxes.cpp
 3. Write a "Useless_Boxes.h" with variable and function definitions (Ask an LLM for the header from the .cpp file)
 4. Include `<Arduino>` and "Useless_Boxes.h" in Useless_Boxes.cpp
-5. Include "arduino_secrets.h" in thingProperties.h
+5. Include "arduino_secrets_*.h" in thingProperties.h

 When running the code from this repository, all you should need to do is clone the repo, and then ensure you have Arduino ESP32 Boards by Arduino (2.0.18-arduino.5) installed in the ArduinoIDE, and the ArduinoIoTCloud by Arduino (2.8.0) library installed.
 Once these (And all dependencies) are installed in the ArduinoIDE, the project should build with PlatformIO in VSCode (Knock on Wood)